OwOchle/UltimateColorLibrary/README.md

 </details>

 ### Color conversion
-If you need to transform a color into another, just use the `toColor` method and pass the color space you want
+If you need to transform a color into another, just use the `toSpace` method and pass the color space you want

 <details>
 <summary>Kotlin</summary>